ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 .. note::
         Unsubmitted exams are not eligable for the assessment process.

+- Review student performance using various metrics such as average, median and standard deviation.
-- By eliminating unsubmitted exams and exercises which were not part of the exam conduction, see `1.3 Exercise Groups`_, you can gain a more realistic overview of the performance of the students.
+- Unsubmitted exams are not eligable for assessment and thereby appear as having no score.
+It can happen that an exercise is not part of any :ref:`student exam <student_exams>`.
+This is the case when Artemis selects a different exercise of the same exercise group for every :ref:`student exam <student_exams>`.
+Similarly to the unsubmitted exams, they can warp the results and statistics of the exam.
+By eliminating unsubmitted exams and exercises which were not part of the :ref:`exam conduction <exam_conduction>`, you can gain a more realistic overview of the performance of the students.
+- Review the students perceived difficulty of every exercise to improve exams in the future.
 - The exam scores can also be exported via |export|.
 This is useful to upload the results into university systems like `TUM Online <https://campus.tum.de>`_ as a ``CSV`` file.

 - The exported ``CSV`` file includes the ``students name``, ``username``, ``email``, ``registration number``, their assigned ``exercises``, and their ``score`` for every exercise.
-- The exported ``CSV`` file also contains the aggregated statistics of the exam conduction such as the ``number of participations`` and the ``average score`` per exercise.
+- The exported ``CSV`` file also contains the aggregated statistics of the :ref:`exam conduction <exam_conduction>` such as the ``number of participations`` and the ``average score`` per exercise.

 .. figure:: instructor/exam_statistics.png
    :alt: Exam Scores page